John Straffen: Committal to Broadmoor

 Constructed in the 19th century, Broadmoor Hospital had originally been termed a criminal lunatic asylum; however, the Criminal Justice Act 1948 transferred all responsibility for the institution to the Ministry of Health, and those committed to the facility had been reclassified from "inmates" to "patients" by the time of Straffen's committal.
 As such, all patients within the facility were subjected to a more humane regime.
 Shortly after arriving at this 40-acre institution, Straffen was assigned work as a cleaner.

 Escape

 At 2:25 p.m. on 29 April 1952, Straffen—wearing his own civilian clothing beneath his assigned work uniform—managed to surmount Broadmoor's 10 ft wall by climbing onto the slate roof of a lean-to shed with the assistance of large disinfectant drums placed against the wall of the institution during an assigned work detail to clean a dilapidated outbuilding.
-He was briefly unsupervised at the time of climbing onto the slate roof after the sole guard assigned to supervise his work detail left him unattended as he oversaw the cleaning work of other inmates.
+He was briefly unsupervised at the time of climbing onto the slate roof after the sole guard assigned to his work detail left him unattended as he oversaw the cleaning work of other inmates.
 Straffen then scaled the remaining eighteen inches to the top of the perimeter wall and lowered himself to the ground.
 His escape was quickly noticed, and local police notified.
 A manhunt to re-apprehend Straffen was immediately implemented.